 You can, but the traditional kathiyawadi style of making yellow kadhi doesn’t need curd.
 Instead, it is made using buttermilk.
 If you insist on using curd, then add water because curd will increase the thickness of your final product.

-No, do not substitute gram flour with cornflour or with similar ingredients.
+Do not substitute gram flour with corn flour or similar ingredients.
 Besan is the heart of this recipe.
-Traditional kadhi is made using besan, and it can’t be replaced with other items.
-Hence, kindly don’t attempt doing it.
+Traditional kadhi is made using besan and can’t be replaced with other items.
+Hence, kindly don’t attempt to do it.

 This recipe is for all those who want to taste authentic regional kadhi.
 If you are a beginner, watch my recipe video or download the recipe card.
 It has recipe steps that will help you cook.
-If you still have doubts, get in touch with me using the comment section.
+If you still have doubts, contact me using the comment section.

 Can I skip garlic?
 Will the taste change?

-Yes, you can skip the garlic, and it won’t change the taste.
+You can skip the garlic, which won’t change the taste.
 Garlic has a strong flavour and aroma.
 Skipping it will make the kadhi a little mild.